 Initial Sync of Customers to ConnectWise

 At the initial run of the sync, customer records updated in the last 10 years will be "seen" by the sync and updated/inserted in ConnectWise.
+(The look back is based on the last time someone opened the record in e-automate and then clicked on the OK button, not the create date of the record in e-automate.)
 After the first run, only records updated since the last sync will be updated/inserted (approximately every 15 minutes).
 Opening the customer record and then clicking on the OK button will cause the last update date to be updated in e-automate, even if you did not make any changes to the record.

 You can see the last updated date in e-views: